Table of contents:

 Stitch along the line, taking care to mark the corners well.

-- Cut out the buttonhole opening
+- Cut the Buttonhole Opening

-- Turn the Fabric Inside Out
+- Turn the Fabric

-How to form piping?
+How to form Piping?

-- Preform the Pipings
+- Preform the Piping

-- Attach the Pipings
+- Attach the Piping

 Hold the piping in place with pins and a basting stitch to ensure a perfect fit.

-- Finishing the Buttonhole
+- Buttonhole Finishing

-How to finalize and ensure clean edges?
+How to finish and ensure clean edges?

 - Clear the Corners

-On the wrong side of the fabric, carefully cut out two small triangles at the ends of the buttonhole.
+On the wrong side of the fabric, carefully cut two small triangles at the ends of the buttonhole.

-- Fix the Facing
+- Attach the Facing

 Conclusion